Eye injury at work

 First and foremost, seek medical treatment.
 After that, you must report your injury to your employer as soon as possible.
 They should provide you with a workers’ compensation claim form, along with instructions to file your claim.

 Next, that claim form must be filed with your state before the deadline passes.
-When all of that’s done, we recommend contacting an experienced workers’ compensation attorney at Gerber & Holder Attorneys At Law to review your situation and explain if you have a case or not.
+When all of that’s done, we recommend contacting an experienced workers’ compensation attorney at Gerber & Holder Workers’ Compensation Attorneys to review your situation and explain if you have a case or not.

 Symptoms & Signs of an Eye Injury